komal-patil04/efficient-lossless-file-system/README.md

 Academic Final Year Project

 ## Note
-Source code is not publicly available.
+This repository is intended to showcase the project overview, documentation, and project artifacts.
+The implementation source code is not publicly available.